When it comes to fly fishing in Malaysia, one of the ultimate offering is sailfish on the fly.

 I’ve had conversations with seasoned fly fishermen who have traveled far and wide, spent many days and weeks, not to mention good money and have never succeeded with some even going home without even seeing a sailfish out on the waters.

 Luckier ones have had bites and hook-ups.
 Some have even come very close to doing it but remains a fishing story.
-And then we have guests coming tight to sailfish on their first day out with us, some went away ecstatic landing their sailfish on the very first day.

 While we cannot guarantee you’ll see, hook or land any sailfish while fishing with us – your chances are certainly there.